 Turkish Premier Bulent Ecevit, on a three day visit to Moscow, has been holding talks with Soviet leaders.

-Turkish Premier Bulent Ecevit, on a three day visit to Moscow, has been holding talks with Soviet leaders.
+Background: Turkish Premier Bulent Ecevit, on a three day visit to Moscow, has been holding talks with Soviet leaders.
 His stay in the U.S.S.R. is aimed at improving relations with Turkey's powerful neighbour and is another facet of Mr. Ecevit's extremely active foreign policy.

 SYNOPSIS: Mr. Ecevit was on his first trip to the Soviet capital since becoming Prime Minister in January.
 His talks with Premier Alexei Kosygin and Foreign Minister Andrei Gromyko covered both international and economic affairs.
 Though Mr. Ecevit has stressed that Turkey will remain firmly in NATO, part of his visit involved an agreement calling for friendly relations between the two countries.
 Moscow has consistently ???
 Turkey since relations with its NATO partners came under strain after the 1974 invasion of Cyprus.